 Chapter 3: Common Core Mindset in Action

-Chapter 4: Thinking
+Chapter 4: Thinking Through the Core

 In Chapter 2, we will move past the "what" of standards to identify the underlying principles teachers need to understand when implementing the CCSS.
 Teachers who take time to re-examine their operating principles are in the best position to know how well their approach aligns with what the authors of the CCSS had in mind when developing the standards.
 This is what is referred to in this course as developing the “CCSS Mindset.”
 Clarification will be made between “rigor” and “difficulty” and the implications will be discussed for teachers as they work to create equitable learning conditions.
 We will also articulate the difference between a “fixed” and a “growth” orientation and the implications of each view for students and teachers.
 A self-assessment tool will be used so course participants can determine the priority level to which course participants and their students believe that ability is expandable.
 A seven-step process for directly teaching students that ability is expandable is also provided.